v1kko/daetools/trunk/daetools-package/daetools/docs/getting_daetools.rst

     cd daetools/trunk
     sh install_dependencies_linux.sh

-Then, compile all the third party libraries by executing ``compile_libraries_linux.sh`` shell script located in the ``trunk`` directory.
+Then, compile all the third party libraries by executing ``compile_libraries.sh`` shell script located in the ``trunk`` directory.
 The script will download all necessary source archives from the **DAE Tools** SourceForge web-site, unpack them, apply changes and compile them.
 If all dependencies are installed there should not be problems compiling the libraries.

 .. code-block:: bash

-    sh compile_libraries_linux.sh all
+    sh compile_libraries.sh all

 It is also possible to compile individual libraries using one of the following options:

 .. code-block:: none
+    all    All libraries and solvers.
+           On GNU/Linux equivalent to: boost ref_blas_lapack umfpack idas superlu superlu_mt ipopt bonmin nlopt trilinos deal.ii
+           On Windows equivalent to: boost cblas_clapack mumps idas superlu ipopt bonmin nlopt trilinos deal.ii

     Individual libraries/solvers:
       boost            Boost libraries (system, filesystem, thread, python) ref_blas_lapack  reference BLAS and Lapack libraries
+      cblas_clapack    CBLAS and CLapack libraries
+      mumps            Mumps linear solver
       umfpack          Umfpack solver
       idas             IDAS solver
       superlu          SuperLU solver